gubagu/collection/README.md

 # Collection
-Collection of handy snippets and functions
+Collection of handy snippets and functions writen in typescript.